One of the leading marketing strategies that can improve your open rates, click-through rates, and sales conversion is segmentation.

-It is a rating system where people give their specific rating such as 5 out of 10 or 7 out of 10, and through it, automated segment lists are created on the basis of their ratings given.
+It is a rating system where people give their specific ratings such as 5 out of 10 or 7 out of 10, and through it, automated segment lists are created on the basis of their ratings given.

-And then they craft specific messages to send out to particular ratings given by customers.
+And then, they craft specific messages to send out to particular ratings given by customers.

-This means, all the customers who rated between 1 to 3 will be sent a particular email whereas customers who rated between 7 to 10 will be sent a different email.
+This means all the customers who rated between 1 to 3 will be sent a particular email, whereas customers who rated between 7 to 10 will be sent a different email.